 Half yearly reports will also be provided to CCC.
-These reports will contain unaudited information and comply with NZ IAS 34.
+These reports will contain unaudited information and comply with PBE IAS 34.

-Annual reports will outline the Trust's objectives and performance in terms of:

-- Financial; - Operational; inputs, outputs and outcomes
+Annual reports will outline the Trust's objectives and performance in terms of financial and operational inputs, outputs and outcomes.